 Multiple quizzes will be given throughout this semester.
 These periodic quizzes will be based on materials covered in lectures.
 Each question is worth 1 point.
-When in-person class returns, quizzes will be given in paper.
 Each quiz covers content from prior class(es) and same-day class.
 If the student misses a quiz and has an excuse approved by the office of Dean of Students, a make-up quiz will be given, so that the student will not receive any penalty.
+Quizzes are given at the end of the class, and they are paper-based, unless noted otherwise.

-In the end of this semester, a quiz with the lowest score will be dropped from the final grading.
+At the end of this semester, a quiz with the lowest score will be dropped from the final grading.
 Only one quiz will be dropped from the final grading.
-No other required grading components will be dropped from final grading.
+No other required grading components will be dropped from the final grading.